 She loves to read and review kids’ books, and write her own stories too.
-Liz has worked as a writer in various guises, from magazines to marketing, and she’s lived in Vietnam, Cambodia and Canada.
-She has a rescue dog named Frankie who acts like a cat, and loves travel, cafes, markets and maxing out her library card.
+She's the author of picture books WALKING YOUR HUMAN and TULIP AND BRUTUS.
+Liz has a rescue dog named Frankie who acts like a cat, and loves travel, cafes, markets and maxing out her library card.

-You can find Liz online at www.lizledden.com or on Twitter/Instagram: @liz_ledden
+You can find out more at www.lizledden.com or connect via:

 Nat got bigger but she never grew up.
 Her motto is 'if you want it, do it'.
 She wanted to be a trapeze artist so she ran away and joined the circus.
 She wanted to be a fluffy monster living under a bed so she played Fuzz in the movie 'Out From Under The Bed'.
 She wanted to be on a podcast and....well, here we are.